Looking for the best mortgage rates? We’ve all heard about the super-low mortgage rates available, but how do you actually get your hands on them?

 However, don’t overextend yourself just because the bank or broker says you’ll be able to pay off your mortgage in no time at all.

 They may recommend something that isn’t really ideal for your situation, so do your research before shopping.
-You should have a good idea as to what program will work best for you, instead of blindly following the loan officer’s opinion.
+You should have a good idea as to what loan program will work best for you, instead of blindly following the loan officer’s opinion.

 6. Consider banks, online lenders, credit unions, and brokers

 If you stop at just one or two quotes, you may miss out on a much better opportunity.
 Put simply, don’t spend more time shopping for your new couch or stainless-steel refrigerator.
+This is a way bigger deal and deserves a lot more time and energy on your part.

-7. Research the companies
+7. Research the mortgage companies

-8. Mind your credit
+8. Mind your credit scores

 Understand that shopping around may require multiple credit pulls.
 This shouldn’t hurt your credit so long as you shop within a certain period of time.
 In other words, it’s okay to apply more than once, especially if it leads to a lower mortgage rate.